Science

 A new Media Lab program uses AI to create audio medleys from small group conversations.
 The goal is to build trust and understanding in the MIT community.

-Based in the Media Lab, C3’s work studies the “ancient wisdoms” of human conversation—such as facilitated dialogue, deep listening, and community organizing—alongside digital technologies such as social media to better understand how to promote trust between people in the modern age.
-Their research is headed by Professor of Media Sciences Deb Roy, who, prior to joining C3, spent years researching social media and false news, sparking his interest in developing novel communication tools.
-Today, C3 works closely with Cortico, a nonprofit co-founded by Roy, to translate C3’s research into practice.
+Based in the Media Lab, CCC’s work studies the “ancient wisdoms” of human conversation—such as facilitated dialogue, deep listening, and community organizing—alongside digital technologies such as social media to better understand how to promote trust between people in the modern age.
+Their research is headed by Professor of Media Sciences Deb Roy, who, prior to joining CCC, spent years researching social media and false news, sparking his interest in developing novel communication tools.
+Today, CCC works closely with Cortico, a nonprofit co-founded by Roy, to translate CCC’s research into practice.

 Students at the Institute can organize a “dialogue project” around a topic of interest, and trained realtalk@MIT facilitators will lead small group conversations to produce a voice medley focusing on common themes.
-Access to the recordings and transcripts will depend on the goal of the project.
+Recording and sharing of the conversations are only done with the participant's permission, and access to the recordings and transcripts will depend on the goal of the project.
+Voice anonymization is also an option for those who are concerned about being recognized.

 “It’s an art,” Dimitrakopoulou says, explaining that questions are carefully designed to draw out personal stories that may help those in the conversation “see their shared humanity.”
 For example, they often use questions that start with “Tell us about a time when…” or “Share a moment when you felt...”